RoyaleAPI/cr-api-docs/docs/wrappers.md

 ### croyale

-Croyale is a powerful node.js module that allows you to interact with the cr-api very easily.
+Croyale is a powerful node.js module that allows you to interact with the RoyaleAPI very easily.

 - Repo: https://github.com/TheLearneer/croyale
 - Author: Froosty